 One of those precautions is preventing the air compressor from outputting too much air pressure.

 Not only will this stop the air compressor from damaging the pneumatic tool, but it will also keep the motor from running at unsustainable levels, which could lead to serious problems.

 So, don’t let the power of the air compressor go above of what it’s supposed to go and keep an eye on the pressure levels.
 Trust me, it’s better to be safe than sorry when it comes to explosions.

 4. Use safety valve

-The safety valve is responsible for keeping the air pressure at the level that the tool needs, preventing the air compressor from running at high revolutions, which can be not only dangerous but also responsible for shortening the lifespan of the pneumatic tool.
+The safety valve helps regulate the air pressure to the required level, preventing the air compressor from running at high speeds which can be both dangerous and shorten the lifespan of your pneumatic tools.

 So, don’t take any chances and make sure you’re using the safety valve.

 It’s the key to keeping your air compressor running smoothly and safely, for you and your colleagues.